oeloeloel/simple-invader/docs/index.md

 ## Simple Invader DragonRuby Tutorial for Beginners

+The purpose of this tutorial is to help people who are new to programming make a game in DragonRuby.

+You do not need to have any experience making games or writing code.
+The level of difficulty should be low and if there is anything you find confusing or difficult to grasp, please visit the [DragonRuby discord](http://discord.dragonruby.com) and say what is giving you trouble.

 You can use the [editor on GitHub](https://github.com/oeloeloel/simple-invader/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.